 Remember, that dog treats and bones are included in your dog’s diet.
 Stay far, far away from dye-colored bones and treats.
 Read the ingredients!
 And sorry, no rawhides.
 They are terrible for your dog and can be dangerous too!
 Just Google, “how do they make rawhide dog bones” and you will see what I mean.

-I feed our dogs Zignature brand dry dog food.
-Like I mentioned earlier, with Ginger’s allergies she is limited on what she can eat.
+Ginger, our mutt, has major allergies so the only food she can eat without reactions is Zignature fish protein.
 Zignature is the only brand I have found that she can eat without a reaction.
 It is a very high-quality, limited ingredient dog food.

-I also feed them raw fruits and veggies, such as carrots, bananas, and apples.
+I also feed them raw fruits and veggies, such as carrots, bananas, apples, spinach, kale and parsley.
 The also love coconut oil as a special treat.
-And they get the probiotics added to their kibble.
-This is the one we use.